numaproj/numaflow/USERS.md

 Please add your company name and initial use case (optional) below.

-1. [Intuit](https://www.intuit.com/) - Streaming ML inference and to prepare data for ML model training in real-time.
+1. [Intuit](https://www.intuit.com/) - Powering the entire event-driven architecture (EDA), enabling large-scale asynchronous agentic AI use cases, real-time data aggregation for operational analytics, and streaming ML inference.
 2. [B|Cubed](https://bcubed.com/) - Digital Signal Processing Communication Systems.
 We receive RF energy and use numaflows to transform the RF to individual bits into intelligible data.
 3. [Atlan](https://atlan.com/) - Numaflow powers real time notifications, stream processing ecosystem at Atlan.
 4. [Valegachain Analytics](https://www.valegachain.com/) Numaflow is used to extract, transform, and load cryptocurrency blocks and mempool transactions in data lakes, as well as for activity alerts.